solvmanifold/LatentTrader/docs/market_features.md

 Market sentiment is derived from GDELT news data and includes the following metrics:

+- **What is GDELT?**
+  - The Global Database of Events, Language, and Tone (GDELT) is an open-source project that monitors the world's news media in real time, extracting information about events, people, organizations, locations, counts, themes, sources, emotions, counts, quotes, images, and events.
+In this project, GDELT is used to quantify daily news sentiment related to the market.

 - **Moving Averages:**
   - `sentiment_ma5`: 5-day moving average of sentiment
     - Formula: Sentiment MA5 = SMA(5) of daily sentiment